How to Choose the Right Snowshoes

 Choose your snowshoes based first on the terrain you plan on being in most often.
 The Trail Series is best suited to flat or rolling terrain, the Explore Series excels at off-trail travel and puts a priority on comfort and fast, easy use.
 And the Ascent Series is perfect for more serious mountain travel.

-Next, choose the deck type that suits your needs—opting for the ultradurable injection-molded plastic Evo deck, the streamlined steel and plastic Revo deck, or the ultralight weight savings of the aluminum Lightning deck.
-Once you’ve chosen the series and deck type, choose the smallest snowshoe size that will support your carrying weight, typical snow type (packed, icy, or powder) and gait type (wide or narrow).
+Next, choose the deck and frame combination that suits your needs—opting for the ultra-durable injection-molded plastic Evo deck, the streamlined and slightly more agressive steel and molded Revo deck, or the ultralight weight savings of our, nylon-supported TPU deck material available on our most aggressive aluminum Lighting frames.
+Once you’ve chosen the series and deck type, choose the smallet snowshoe size that will support your carrying weight, typical snow type (packed, icy, or powder) and gait type (wide or narrow).

 Keep in mind you can always extend the flotation of your chosen snowshoes with MSR Modular Flotation tails.